If you have questions about your data

 Where is your data held?

-Your data is held within the EEA and will not be transferred outside of the EEA.
+All data relating to your enquiry is held within the EEA and will not be transferred outside of the EEA.

 How long we will keep your data?